INN University is home to over 14,000 students, 1,200 employees and has campuses in Lillehammer, Hamar, Elverum, Rena, Evenstad and Blæstad.

 Our vision is “Stronger Together”.

-See About INN University for more information about our academic portfolio, our focus areas and about the organization in general.
+See About INN University for more information about our academic portfolio, our focus areas and about the organisation in general.

 INN University as a workplace

-Our wish is to be a place where employees are offered the opportunity for both professional and personal development in an inclusive and supportive working environment.
+We strive to provide our employees with the opportunity for both professional and personal development in an inclusive and supportive working environment.

-INN University’s Personnel Policy is based on the regulations and agreements that apply to state enterprises in general and the university and university college sector in particular, supplemented by our own personnel provisions that are developed in close cooperation with our employees.
+INN University’s personnel policy is based on the regulations and agreements that apply to the public sector in general and the university and university college sector in particular.
+These are supplemented by our own personnel provisions that are developed in close collaboration with our employees.

 Our key objective is an inclusive environment that promotes collaboration and sharing.
-We actively seek to recruit women for leading academic positions, as well as continually implement measures towards gender equality, inclusion and diversity in general.
+We actively seek to recruit women for leading academic positions, as well as uphold measures promoting gender equality, inclusion and diversity in general.

 - Opportunities for competence development through internal and external courses

-- Attractive salary and work conditions in line with state employment policy
+- Attractive salary and work conditions in accordance with state employment policy

 - Opportunities for employee involvement and participation in decision-making